takapi327/ldbc/docs/src/main/mdoc/en/reference/Connector.md

 yield
 ```

-### Savepoint
+### Savepoints

-For more advanced transaction management, the “Savepoint feature” can be used.
-This allows you to mark a specific point during a database operation so that if something goes wrong, you can rewind the database state back to that point.
-This is especially useful for complex database operations or when you need to set a safe point in a long transaction.
+For more advanced transaction management, you can use the "Savepoint" feature.
+This allows you to mark specific points during database operations, enabling you to roll back to those points if something goes wrong.
+This is particularly useful for complex database operations or when you need to set safe points during long transactions.

-**Feature：**
+**Features:**

-- Flexible Transaction Management: Use Savepoint to create a “checkpoint” anywhere within a transaction.
-State can be returned to that point as needed.
+- Flexible Transaction Management: Use savepoints to create "checkpoints" at any point within a transaction.
+If needed, you can roll back to that point, saving time and improving efficiency.
-- Error Recovery: Save time and increase efficiency by going back to the last safe Savepoint when an error occurs, rather than starting all over.
+- Error Recovery: Instead of redoing everything from the beginning when an error occurs, you can roll back to the last safe savepoint, saving time and improving efficiency.
-- Advanced Control: Multiple Savepoints can be configured for more precise transaction control.
+- Advanced Control: By setting multiple savepoints, you can achieve more precise transaction control.
 Developers can easily implement more complex logic and error handling.

-By taking advantage of this feature, your application will be able to achieve more robust and reliable database operations.
+By leveraging this feature, your application can achieve more robust and reliable database operations.

-**Savepoint Settings**
+**Setting Savepoints**

-To set a Savepoint, use the `setSavepoint` method.
-This method allows you to specify a name for the Savepoint.
+To set a savepoint, use the `setSavepoint` method.
+You can specify the name of the savepoint with this method.
-If you do not specify a name for the Savepoint, the value generated by the UUID will be set as the default name.
+If you do not specify a name for the savepoint, a default name generated by UUID will be set.

-The `getSavepointName` method can be used to obtain the name of the configured Savepoint.
+You can retrieve the name of the set savepoint using the `getSavepointName` method.

-※ Since autocommit is enabled by default in MySQL, you must disable autocommit when using Savepoint.
-Otherwise, all operations will be committed each time, and it will not be possible to roll back transactions using Savepoint.
+*Note: In MySQL, auto-commit is enabled by default.
+To use savepoints, you need to disable auto-commit.
+Otherwise, all operations will be committed each time, and you will not be able to roll back transactions using savepoints.*

 ```scala 3
 for